aerogear/offix/packages/sync/README.md

 ### Conflict resolution strategies

 Client can define custom resolution strategies.
-You can provide custom conflict resolution strategies to the client in the config by using the provided `ConflictResolutionStrategy` type from the SDK.
+You can provide custom conflict resolution strategies to the client in the config by using the provided `ConflictResolutionStrategies` type from the SDK.
 By default developers do not need to pass any strategy (`clientVersionWins` strategy is used).
 Custom strategies can be used also to provide different resolution strategy for certain operations: